Leonidas-from-XIV/node-xml2js/README.md

 At the moment, a one to one bi-directional conversion is guaranteed only for default configuration, except for `attrkey`, `charkey` and `explicitArray` options you can redefine to your taste.
-Writing CDATA is not currently supported.
+Writing CDATA is supported via setting the `cdata` option to `true`.

 Processing attribute and tag names
 ----------------------------------